Dina Lohan’s Ex-Husband Michael Says Her Boyfriend Of 5 Years Is Legit Even Though She Never Met Him In Person

-Dina Lohan’s family is defending her usual dating situation.
+Dina Lohan’s family is defending her unusual dating situation.
 The Celebrity Big Brother star made headlines after dishing about her boyfriend of five years, a man she swears she will someday marry despite having never met in person.

-In a surprising confession to her Celebrity Big Brother housemates, the 56-year-old reality star revealed that she has never met her boyfriend of five years in person or even Facetimed him.
-Lohan, who lives in New York, explained that her longtime love lives in San Francisco and can’t leave because he takes care of his elderly mother.
+In a surprising confession to her Celebrity Big Brother housemates, the 56-year-old reality star revealed that she has never met or Facetimed her boyfriend of five years in person.
+Lohan, who lives in New York, explained that her longtime love lives in San Francisco, and can’t leave because he takes care of his elderly mother.
 Fellow Big Brother houseguests Kandi Burruss and Tamar Braxton cried “catfish” when they heard about Dina Lohan’s beau, but now Lohan’s family is speaking out in her defense.

-In an interview with Access, Dina Lohan’s ex-husband Michael, the father of her kids Lindsay, Cody, Ali and Michael Jr., revealed that he actually spoke to Dina’s man on the phone.
-The mystery man, identified by MTV’s Catfish host Nev Schulman, is named Jesse Nadler.
+In an interview with Access, Dina Lohan’s ex-husband Michael revealed that he actually spoke to Dina’s man on the phone.
+The mystery man — identified by MTV’s Catfish host Nev Schulman — is named Jesse Nadler.

-Nadler, a 53-year-old Tiburon, California resident, reached out to Michael Lohan via Facebook and they later talked “for over an hour.”
+Nadler, a 53-year-old Tiburon, California resident, reached out to Michael Lohan via Facebook, and they later talked “for over an hour.”
 Michael Lohan recalled that in addition to a detailed text exchange, Nadler sent him snapshots of his communication with Dina to “prove himself to be true.”

 I'm Not a Catfish-